Robi1021/c1-playground/README.md

 to install the necessary basic components.

-Then add your user to the docker group - using this command: sudo gpasswd -a $USER docker
+Then add your user to the docker group - using this command:
+> sudo gpasswd -a $USER docker
-Do a logout & re-login to activate the group membership.
+> Do a logout & re-login to activate the group membership.

 Check if /home/user/.docker is created under your user account!
-If not (e.g. root:root) cange it accorfingly with: sudo chown user:user /home/user/.docker -R
+> If not (e.g. root:root) cange it accordingly with:
+> sudo chown user:user /home/user/.docker -R

 > The cluster will get it's own docker network which is configured as follows:
 >